Taronga Zoo: Youth Volunteer's

 Launched in 1999, the Youth at the Zoo (YATZ) program engages young people aged 13 to 18 in conservation, education, and community activities.
 There are more than 450 active members who assist Taronga staff in conservation campaigns, education programs, guest experience, and animal husbandry.The program aims to encourage youth participation in conservation and inspire future careers in environmental and animal-related fields.

 Conservation

 Taronga Zoo engages in a number of conservation efforts aimed at minimising human impact and ensuring ecological sustainability, working both in Australia and internationally.

 Legacy Species

 In 2016, the legacy commitment was launched, dedicating the next decade to the conservation of ten critical species, known as the Legacy Species.
-These species included five native to Australia, the Koala, Regent Honeyeater, Southern Corroboree Frog, Marine Turtles, Platypus, and Greater Bilby, as well as five that are on the brink of extinction in Sumatra; the Sumatran Rhinoceros, Sumatran Tiger, Asian Elephant, Sun Bear, and Sunda Pangolin.
+These species included five native to Australia, bilby, koala, marine turtles, platypus, regent honeyeater, and southern corroboree frog; as well as five that are on the brink of extinction in Sumatra; the Sumatran elephant, Sumatran rhinoceros, Sumatran tiger, sun bear, and Sunda pangolin.